Robb

 Although the surname originates in Scotland, Protestant branches of the family settled in Ireland during the sixteenth century Plantations, with the earliest record of the name appearing in Protestant Muster Rolls in the early 1630s.
 The Robb of Timpany family is thought to have originated with one James Robb who in the late seventeenth century was said to have been a chief mason of the King's Works in Ireland and an assistant of Inigo Jones.
 A descendant Captain James Robb built Timpany House in 1780.
-An armorial Robb family used the surname Robe, descending from Reverend James Robe of Kilsyth (1688–1753), son of Reverend Michael Rob of Cumbernauld (1645–1721), although their coat of arms recorded with the Lord Lyon descends from the Hamilton family through marriage.
+Sir William Robe (1765-1820) of the Royal Artillery was granted Arms in Ireland in 1814, with a recorded descent from James Robe of Augrim, his great-grandfather.
+The Lord Lyon in Scotland granted Arms in 1809, to a Bristol merchant, the grandson of the Reverend James Robe of Kilsyth (1688–1753), son of Reverend Michael Rob of Cumbernauld (1645–1721).
+Their Coat of Arms descends from the Hamilton of Boggs family through marriage.

 The Robb Arms are recorded as a 'Paly of eight arg and az, a canton gu' in the early C19th, but it does not appear to have been formally adopted.
 The Robb crest shows a bare arm holding a chapeau surrounded with a laurel wreath.
 The vast majority of Robb Crests and 'Coats of Arms' advertised on the internet are false.

 It appears that many Robbs emigrated to the New World from Ireland, rather than Scotland.
-The surname apparently became Raab, presumably through the pronunciation, although many Robbs in the New World are originally Raubs of German origin.
-Amongst many Scottish settlers, there were three Jacobite soldiers (from Angus and Midlothian) transported to America following the Jacobite rising of 1715, and the first Free Church of Scotland Minister to settle in Canada was the Rev. Ralph Robb (1800–1850) a native of Logie parish near Stirling.
+Amongst Scottish settlers, there were three Jacobite soldiers (from Angus and Midlothian) transported to America following the Jacobite rising of 1715, and the first Free Church of Scotland Minister to settle in Canada was the Rev. Ralph Robb (1800–1850) a native of Logie parish near Stirling.
 The William Robb House in Charleston was built in 1858 by the son of a Scots settler, also from Logie parish.
 The wealthy merchant and politician, James Hampden Robb, was the son of James Robb a New Orleans banker, himself the son of Samuel Robb (d.1819) from Pennsylvania.
+He is known to have used the arms recorded above.